-Transition afternoons are held in the Summer Term to support pupils moving into new year groups, these are also available to new starters.
-Pupils that have been identified as finding change difficult are supported by their Form Teacher, in conjunction with the Assistant Head Pastoral and Wellbeing Team as appropriate.
-Support may include: more frequent meetings with their new teacher, the creation of a social story and other individualised approaches.
-Transition meetings between current and new Form Teachers occur to ensure all necessary information is handed over.
-Rights on CPOMS are also adjusted so that the new Form Teacher has access to the pupils' pastoral records.
+Transition afternoons are held in the Summer Term to support pupils moving into the secondary school of their choice, Reception class, new year groups and children new to LJS.
+Pupils that have been identified as finding change difficult are supported by their Tutor and Teaching Assistants, in conjunction with the Assistant Head Pastoral and Wellbeing Team as appropriate.
+Support may include more frequent meetings with their new teacher, the creation of a social story and other individualised approaches.
+Transition meetings between current and new Tutors occur to ensure all necessary information is handed over.
+Access rights on CPOMS are also adjusted so that the new Tutor has access to the pupils' pastoral records.